Sherpa-Cash/gitbook/tokenomics-1/tokenomics/airdrop.md

 Submissions for the social media airdrop are now closed.
 Thank you everyone for participating.
 We’ll be reviewing the submissions and sending e-mails to selected participants over the next week.

 **Trusted Ceremony Participants \(100,000 SHERPA\)**
-To qualify, users will need to participate in our trusted ceremony process.
+To qualify, users will need to participate in our trusted ceremony process\(i.e., a process that lets the community help generate zkSNARKs keys that are used to secure Sherpa Cash. \).
 Details to follow.

 **Early Users \(100,000 SHERPA\)**
 To qualify, users will need to make a deposit transaction into the Sherpa Cash app.
 Qualifying wallets will be eligible to claim 100 SHERPA, capped at 1000 total wallets.